Google: we need more energy for AI

 Your newsletter sign-up was successful

-The US needs to accelerate its power generation – from any source possible – to feed the growing demand from AI data centres, a move which could further disrupt net-zero goals.
+The US needs to accelerate power generation – from any source possible – to feed the growing demand from AI data centers, a move which could further disrupt net-zero goals.

-That's according to Ruth Porat, president and chief investment officer of Google parent Alphabet, told the CeraWeek conference that her company worried that not enough was being done to supply energy for AI infrastructure.
+That's according to Ruth Porat, president and chief investment officer of Google parent Alphabet, who told the CeraWeek conference that the company is concerned not enough is being done to supply energy for AI infrastructure.

 "We are concerned that we are not full throttle on energy," she said at an energy conference in Houston, according to Reuters.
-She later added that the US will need every possible source of energy to meet the demands of AI and data centres required to power them.
+Porat later added that the US will need every possible source of energy to meet the demands of AI and data centers required to power them.

 Bring your own power

-To help mitigate the challenge, Trump last month forced Big Tech companies to agree to generate their own power for data centres, to avoid driving up energy prices any further.
+To help mitigate the challenge, Trump last month forced Big Tech companies to agree to generate their own power for data centers to avoid driving up energy prices any further.

 "This means that the tech companies and the data centers will be able to get the electricity they need, all without driving up electricity costs for consumers," Trump said at the pledge signing event.

-While that agreement addresses a range of issues, many Big Tech companies were already sourcing their own energy: Google has cut deals with modular nuclear companies as well as geothermal providers, with Meta also turning to geothermal, and Microsoft and Amazon both turning to nuclear plants for power.
+While that agreement addresses a range of issues, many big tech companies were already sourcing their own energy.
+Google, for example, has cut deals with modular nuclear reactor developers as well as geothermal providers.

 Sign up today and you will receive a free copy of our Future Focus 2025 report - the leading guidance on AI, cybersecurity and other IT challenges as per 700+ senior executives

-Google has also agreed to pause data centres when grids are overloaded in two US states.
+Google has also agreed to pause data centers when grids are overloaded in two US states.

 Climate vs AI

-Porat's call to use all sources of energy, regardless of environmental impact, runs counter to Alphabet's own efforts to decarbonise, with data centres driving a 25% increase in the use of gas for electricity production in the US in the last two years alone.
+Porat's call to use all sources of energy, regardless of environmental impact, runs counter to Alphabet's own efforts to decarbonize, with data centers driving a 25% increase in the use of gas for electricity production in the US in the last two years alone.

-Indeed, in 2024, Google admitted its own carbon emissions had leapt by 50% over the previous five years despite significant efforts to reach net zero, largely driven by data centre building projects.
+In 2024, Google admitted its own carbon emissions had leapt by 50% over the previous five years despite significant efforts to reach net zero, largely driven by data centers projects.

 Freelance journalist Nicole Kobie first started writing for ITPro in 2007, with bylines in New Scientist, Wired, PC Pro and many more.